felix-clark/ceptron/README.md

 make -j4
 ```

 Additional configuration options can be passed to cmake at the configuration stage.
-For instance, to compile with `clang` instead of g++, replace the 3rd line with `cmake .. -DCMAKE_CXX_COMPILER`.
+For instance, to compile with `clang` instead of g++, replace the 3rd line with `cmake .. -DCMAKE_CXX_COMPILER clang++`.

 ## 4. Testing